People with cancer may have pain for a number of reasons. Different healthcare professionals can help you manage your pain in hospital or at home.

 Some people find it helpful to see a counsellor or psychologist.
-This is a person trained to help you manage your emotions.
-They can help you think about other things that may be causing you pain, or making it worse.
-They can help you find ways of coping with the pain and dealing with any worries or emotions that may be making your pain worse.
+This is a person who gives advice about managing feelings and behaviours.
+They can help you understand things that may be causing you pain or making it worse.
+They can help you find ways of coping with the pain and dealing with any worries or emotions that may be making the pain worse.

-Anaesthetists give drugs during and after operations.
-Some are also experts in pain relief and can help treat cancer pain.
+Some anaesthetists are also experts in pain management and help treat cancer pain.
 They may be part of a pain team.
 They can give you specialist treatments, such as a nerve block.